 Finally, with Protect Light, if Nest Protect finds a hazard it will give you a heads up by flashing your lights yellow.
 If the event is an alarm event, the lights will flash red before moving to a dimmed red to help you navigate through smoke.

 Of all the possible integrations, I was most excited by the options presented by Nest.
 Unfortunately, they were a bit of a letdown.
-I started by testing “Smarter Security”.
+I started by testing “Smarter Security.”
 It didn’t work.
-My lights changed when it was very clearly daytime.
-What’s worse is that my light was already on, so it didn’t really “turn it on”, it just changed the color.
+My lights changed when it was clearly daytime.
+What’s worse is that during a couple of tests, my light was already on and set to a color I enjoyed, and Nest changed the color.
 So Nest’s claim that it will turn on lights when it’s dark outside, and there’s motion isn’t exactly true.
 More like, we’ll turn the light on or change the color of your light every time a tree branch sways outside no matter what time of the day it is.
 And you’re welcome.

 Second, I tested Leave Home Worry-Free.
 This didn’t work at all.
 I tested it with and without Nest’s Home/Away assist feature, but no luck.

 - Integrates With All Nest Products

 According to Hue, the white and color bulbs have three additional benefits over white lights.